|

 of the screen.
 The glass screen also had a noticeable "hot spot"

-in the center of the projection and was a danger should it break
+in the center of the projection and was a danger to the crew

-during production.
-The cellulose screen was flexible and stretched
+should it break during production.
+The cellulose screen was

-blacks.
-Sidney Saunders, who invented the new screen, earned
+and more intense blacks.
+Sidney Saunders, who invented the new

-a special award from the Academy of Motion Picture Arts and
+screen, earned a special award from the Academy of Motion Picture

-Sciences for the scenes shot in Kong with this process.
+Arts and Sciences for the scenes shot in Kong with this

 Miniature projection reversed